 Morgassi Superiore is a small estate with 19 hectares of vineyards on steep hills and all facing south or south west.
+The Volo vineyard is slightly higher than the Tuffo which I previously stocked (but can still get hold of).

 This is a really lovely example of a Gavi di Gavi, elegant in structure and very versatile in terms of foods with which to serve it.